vinh-tran1/LaTeX-Macroprocesser/README.md

 Why is this the case?
 It is because \B{} is expanded after it has be redefined in the after argument.

 ## Comments
-Your program should support comments.
 The comment character, %, should cause your program to ignore it and all subsequent characters up to the first non-blank, non-tab character following the next newline or the end of the current file, whichever comes first.
 This convention applies only when reading characters from the file(s) specified on the command line (or the standard input if none is specified) or from an included file.
 Comments should be removed only once from each file or from standard input.
 After all inputs are read and comments are removed, then you should start expanding.
 Note: the comment character can be escaped, see the section below.

 ## Escape Characters
 Besides being used as the “start” character for a macro, a \ character can also be used to escape one of the following special characters \, #, %, {, } so that it is not treated as a special character.
 For these characters the effect of the \ is preserved until it is about to be output, at which point it is suppressed and the \, #, %, {, } is output instead.
 In effect, the \ is ignored and the following character is treated as a non-special character thereafter.
 That is, in effect the pair of characters can be treated as a macro with no arguments until it is expanded and output.
 We then have the following cases: